loamhoof/sublime-plugins-dump/README.md

 ## Copy to
 Bind `ctrl+shift+c` to copy to EOL, `ctrl+k, ctrl+shift+c` to copy to BOL.
 Bind `ctrl+shift+x` to cut to EOL, `ctrl+k, ctrl+shift+x` to cut to BOL.

+## Gist
+Add a "Gist" command to quickly insert some gist.

+## Reverse single selection
+Bind `shift+escape` to deselect every region except the last one.